-- 3/4 cup plant milk
+- ¾ cup plant milk

-- 2 tbsp olive oil
+- 3 tbsp olive oil

 - 1 tbsp cold coffee

-- 1/4 tsp vanilla paste
+- ½ tsp vanilla

-Mix wet ingredients together in a larger bowl.
+- Mix dry ingredients together in the medium bowl.Mix wet ingredients together in a larger bowl.

-Pour the dry mixture into the wet, and either mix by hand or blend a few moments with a hand blender.
+- Pour the dry mixture into the wet, and either mix by hand or blend a few moments with a hand blender.
 Don't over mix or your donuts will be chewy.

-Let the donuts cool on a rack while you make the glaze.
+- Let the donuts cool on a rack while you make the glaze.

-Dip one side of each donut into the chocolate glaze and set to dry on the cooling rack.
+- Melt the chips and oil in a shallow bowl in the microwave at 60 seconds.
+Stir until all chips are melted.Dip one side of each donut into the chocolate glaze and set to dry on the cooling rack.
 If you intend to add toppings such as sprinkles or crushed nuts, do so now.